St3p/OurWedding/content/RSVP/index.md

 We hope this message finds you well!
 As our wedding day in Nuevo Vallarta approaches, we're eager to know if you'll be able to join us for this special celebration.

 Your presence means a lot to us, and we've made the RSVP process quick and easy.
 Kindly let us know if you'll be part of our joyous day.
-We're also adding a personal touch to the celebration – feel free to request a song so you can ***shake that ass***.
+We're also adding a personal touch to the celebration – feel free to request a song so you can shake that ass.

-Warm regards,
+<h3>Please note that this event will be adults-only, so plan for an evening of fun and celebration just for the grown-ups. </h3>
+<br></br>

   <form action="https://getform.io/f/nbvkglya" method="POST">
   <label for="name">Full Name:</label>